 Sooner rather than later.

 It’s becoming a staple of every marketing strategy and the benefits are universally positive.
 Some simple questions to ask yourself: Would my marketing efforts be more effective with the assistance of automation?
 Would I have more time to focus on strategy?
-Answer these questions can help you determine when it’s time to invest.
+Answering these questions can help you determine when it’s time to invest.

-Before you get started, it is important to recognize that marketing automation won’t do the legwork for you.
+Once it’s time to invest in marketing automation, it is important to recognize that marketing automation won’t do the legwork for you.
 Rather, it can help scale and amplify your already successful efforts.